-Tennis Elbow and Golfer's Elbow (explained below) are very common complaints when someone develops elbow pain.
-In majority of the cases, the individual performs a specfic rotation coupled with a strong grip over and over again.
+Tennis Elbow and golfer's Elbow (explained below) are not limited to athletes of those sports.
+They are, in fact, very common complaints when someone develops elbow pain.
+In the majority of cases, the individual repetitively performs a specific rotation coupled with a strong grip.
+In addition to tennis and golf, a few other common sufferers include:

 Individual's prone to elbow pain are not limited to sports, that is just the common term.